 4. You will be directed out of Practice Fusion to ID.me.
 A push notification will be sent to your phone on the ID.me app for you to complete two-factor authentication.

 5. You are now verified to send controlled substances electronically (see Graphic 7 below).
 For additional information, please see: How do I send e-prescriptions and approve refills for controlled substances?

 To learn how to manage access controls for ID.me Authenticator application, click here.

 A smart phone is required to use the ID.me Authenticator application, which will be linked to your EPCS account.
 The ID.me Authenticator application is used to generate the time sensitive push notification that is used to both confirm changes to e-signing controls and is also used to e-sign prescriptions for a controlled substance.

 What do I do if I'm the only user in my practice?

 It’s a DEA requirement that two individuals be involved in setting e-signing control for electronic prescriptions for controlled substances (EPCS).

 According to the requirement, one individual must be the DEA registrant who has obtained the two-factor authentication credential.
-For Practice Fusion practices, this person is the provider registered with the DEA who has completed identify verification through Norton Symantec and linked the VIP access app on their smartphone to their Practice Fusion account.
+For Practice Fusion practices, this person is the provider registered with the DEA who has completed identify verification through ID.me and linked the ID.me Authenticator app on their smartphone to their Practice Fusion account.